webplatform/docs/concepts/programming/javascript/core_objects/index.md

 The square brackets of an array comprehension introduce an implicit block for scoping purposes.
 New variables (such as i in the example) are treated as if they had been declared using <code>let</code>.
 This means that they will not be available outside of the comprehension.

-The input to an array comprehension does not itself need to be an array; [http://docs.webplatform.org/en-US/docs/JavaScript/Guide/Iterators_and_Generators iterators and generators] can also be used.
+The input to an array comprehension does not itself need to be an array; [[/guides/JavaScript/Iterators| iterators and generators]] can also be used.

 Even strings may be used as input; to achieve the filter and map actions (under Array-like objects) above: